dbernheisel/bernheisel.com/posts/20200815-moving-blog.md

 score of 95 on performance vs LiveView's score of 99 on performance, and the lack of PWA on LiveView.
 I don't really think these scores mean anything between the two sites; but take it as you will.

+Now, of course, if you check the score now, you'll see it's different because I've since added some web font preloading which _kills the score_.
+This only happens on the first load though, thankfully.

 ## Migrating to Phoenix LiveView from Gatsby